-Yes, it’s fattening.
+Yes, this dish is fattening.
 Yes, there are other recipes that better highlight truly fresh scallops still in the shell.
 Yes, you will love this recipe.

 Classics are classics for a REASON, after all. 🙂